 Get legal help

-The refugee claim process is complex – get legal help as soon as possible.
+The refugee claim process can be long and difficult.
+Get legal help as soon as you can.

-Once you make the decision to start a refugee claim, try to get legal help quickly to complete your Basis of Claim (BOC) Form.
-Please note that you only have 45 days to complete your BOC, and it may take several days to work with a legal representative to make sure all the important events in your story are included in your BOC.
+Once you decide to your claim, get legal help for your Basis of Claim (BOC) Form.
+You only have 45 days to do it and send it in.
+It takes time to work with a legal representative to put all the important facts in your BOC.

 Be aware of your options

-Slow down and take your time when completing your BOC.
-The BOC is very important evidence at your refugee hearing and you may be cross examined on the information in your story.
-The BOC should include all the events in your life to meet the definition of a refugee.
+Slow down and take your time doing your BOC Form.
+The BOC is very important and you may have to talk about it at your hearing.
+The BOC must include all the important events in your life that show you are a refugee.

-You may have to tell your story many times to many different people, including CBSA officers, IRCC officers, your legal representative and the Member at your hearing.
-This may make you feel vulnerable – prepare yourself, as this may be difficult.
-Be 100% honest.
-If you are honest at every point, then your answers will be consistent.
+You may have to tell your story many times to different people.
+They could be CBSA officers, IRCC officers, your legal representative, and the IRB-RPD Member at your hearing.
+This may make you feel nervous.
+But if you are always honest, you can feel confident, and your answers and facts will always match.

 Advice from friends and relatives

-Beware who gives you advice about your refugee claim.
 Legal advice should be from your legal representative.
-Advice and information from family and friends who have been through the refugee determination process may not be good for you, as each refugee claim is determined on its own merits.
-If you do not have a legal representative, get information from a trusted settlement worker.
+Even advice from family and friends who made refugee claims may not be right for you.
+Sometimes people who try to help do not have enough experience.
+Each refugee claim is different.
+If you do not have a legal representative, find a settlement worker you can trust for information.